Research Summary. Here are some key points about hiring associates in the United States:

 Is the person you're thinking of hiring a US citizen or green card holder?

-Before you hire an associate, you should also consider the ideal background you'd like them to have.
-For example, what industry or field they have experience in, what level of seniority or education the job requires, and how much it'll cost to hire a candidate that fits the bill.
+You should also consider the ideal background you'd like them an associate to have before you start to hire.
+For example, what industry or field would you like them to have experience in, what level of seniority or education does the job require, and how much it'll cost to hire an associate that fits the bill.

 Type Of AssociateDescriptionHourly Rate